How to install your car seat: A comprehensive guide

 Choosing a Location For Your Car Seat

-In most cases, it is recommended that you install your car seat in the middle back seat, because it is away from potential side impacts and side curtain airbags.
+Often, it is recommended that you install your car seat in the middle back seat, because it is away from potential side impacts and side curtain airbags.
 Unfortunately, most cars only have LATCH positions on the outboard seats, so that may affect your choice to use LATCH versus seatbelt installation.

 Another factor that affects where the car seat is installed is how far back the driver and passenger seats are located.
 If you’re taller, this can narrow your choices of car seat, because legroom in the front subtracts car seat space in the back.
 Again, try a seat out in your car before you buy, and make sure that the seat is not touching the forward seats.